nasa/openmct/docs/src/guide/index.md

 encouraged to follow the same pattern.

-Constants may be specified in any bundle; if multiple constants are specified with the same `key`, the highest-priority one will be used.
+Constants may be specified in any bundle; if multiple constants are specified with the same `key` the highest-priority one will be used.
 This allows default values to be overridden by specifying constants with higher priority.

 This permits at least three configuration approaches: